Choosing an LLM for Voice Agents: Speed, Accuracy, Cost

 Demystifying LLM Selection: The Key Metrics That Matter

 In real-world deployments, lower latency has direct benefits for user engagement and efficiency.
-Users are more likely to continue interacting when responses are prompt - a delay beyond about one second can start to feel awkward, and indeed studies show that delays over 1 second can frustrate users in voice interactions .
+Users are more likely to continue interacting when responses are prompt - a delay beyond about one second can start to feel awkward, and indeed studies show that delays over 1 second can frustrate users in voice interactions.
 Especially in customer-facing scenarios (e.g. a support hotline), shaving even a second off response times can yield measurable improvements in satisfaction.
+For instance, McKinsey industry report found that a one-minute increase in average call handle time leads to a 10% drop in customer satisfaction scores.

-For instance, one industry report found that a one-minute increase in average call handle time leads to a 10% drop in customer satisfaction scores .
-While our focus is on seconds or fractions of a second per response, it all adds up: faster AI agents resolve queries quicker, reducing overall call duration and customer wait times.
-This can also translate to operational cost savings - if an AI agent can handle calls 10 - 20% faster thanks to low latency, it can potentially handle more calls in the same time or free up human agents sooner, improving contact center throughput.
-In summary, investing in low-latency LLMs or infrastructure pays off in smoother, more natural conversations and happier customers.
+While our focus is on seconds or fractions of a second per response, it all adds up: when AI agents respond in seconds or fractions of a second, they resolve queries faster, which shortens call times and reduces customer wait times.
+Faster responses also lower operating costs: if an AI agent works 10–20% faster due to low latency, it can handle more calls or free up human agents sooner, improving overall contact center efficiency.

 We assess each model’s accuracy, knowledge depth, and coherence using standardized benchmarks: MMLU, GPQA, and IFEval.
 These metrics gauge how well the LLM can handle complex questions and follow instructions: